 Need Something to do at Your Next Organization Meeting or Retreat?

 Our Green Dot Facilitators are available to speak at your upcoming meetings and retreats.
-We are available to do basic presentations for your organization which last from 15 minutes to 1 hour and 45 minutes.
-We are also happy to tailor a Green Dot Bystander Training just for your group!
-If you would like more information about either of these options, email the Green Dot Coordinator at email@example.com.
+We are available to do basic presentations for your organization or tailor a Green Dot Bystander Training just for your group!
+If you would like more information about either of these options, contact the Health Promotion office at 979-862-911 or email email@example.com.
 If you are ready to request a presentation or training now, go ahead and use our online request form.

 Reporting an Incident of Power-Based Personal Violence

 Even with our efforts to end power-based personal violence, we recognize that incidents of sexual assault, sexual harassment, stalking, dating violence, and domestic violence involving our students or another member of the Texas A&M community happen.
 If you would like to report an incident of power-based personal violence, you can file a Tell Somebody Report online which can be anonymous, or call the Offices of the Dean of Student Life at 979.845.3111.

 Please visit the link below for a list of reporting options, survivor rights, and resources for the Texas A&M campus.

 For information about reporting violations of Title IX of the Education Amendments of 1972 at Texas A&M University, visit the University Risk and Compliance website.